7aggag/Task/README.md

 1. Clone the repository to your local machine.
 2. Open the project in Xcode.
-3. Make sure you have CocoaPods installed.
-If not, install it by running `sudo gem install cocoapods` in the terminal.
-4. Navigate to the project directory in the terminal and run `pod install` to install dependencies.
-5. Open the `.xcworkspace` file in Xcode.
-6. Build and run the project on a simulator or a physical device.
+3. Build and run the project on a simulator or a physical device.

 ## Usage